python/typeshed/README.md

 ## About

-Typeshed models function types for the Python standard library and Python builtins, as well as third party packages.
+Typeshed contains external type annotations for the Python standard library and Python builtins, as well as third party packages.

 This data can e.g. be used for static analysis, type checking or type inference.